GoogleCloudPlatform/chef-google-compute/README.md

   description        string
   id                 integer
   name               string
-  region             reference to gcompute_region subnetwork         reference to gcompute_subnetwork users              [
+  region             reference to a gcompute_region subnetwork         reference to a gcompute_subnetwork users              [
     string,
     ...